 Aside from the course content itself, the other selling points of a great health and wellness training program is the level of professional support and assistance you receive as you work through it.
 You need to ask: Does it have a dedicated instructor who can answer all your questions any time you need them to?
 Or do all your calls go unanswered every time?
 Is there a live chat function or email that you can use to get a swift response to all your queries?

 Before settling on a particular program, due diligence is key.
-You need to establish whether you’ll get the support you need during the learning phase, post-completion phase right up to your eventual certification.
+You need to establish whether you’ll get the support you need during the learning phase, or post-completion phase right up to your eventual certification.
 A program with a dedicated support resource in place will help you get your certification swiftly and effectively.

 5. Sample Class